Skip to content

 • Conducting literature reviews, database analyses, and health economic and comparative effectiveness research

-• Collaborating with cross functional industry teams while completing up to three graduate level courses through Rutgers
+• Collaborating with cross functional industry teams

 Fellowship Team